AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_gpr.rst

   processed includes the transitive closure of all the projects designated by :option:`-P` and :option:`--projects` if any.

+If only the root project file is specified using :option:`-P` and if this project has an ``Origin_Project`` attribute, the project that is actually considered for coverage assessment is the one designated by this attribute.
+``Origin_Project`` is ignored in all other cases.

 A ``Coverage`` package is allowed in every project file to provide attributes guiding the analysis in different possible ways.
 Two families of attributes are available today: